-Queensland stroke clinicians also benefit from a variety of Stroke Foundation resources and initiatives which are designed to support them to improve the quality of stroke treatment and care.
+Northern Territory stroke clinicians also benefit from a variety of Stroke Foundation resources and initiatives which are designed to support them to improve the quality of stroke treatment and care, and are provided thanks largely to the generous support of Stroke Foundation donors and partners.
 These include:

 The National Stroke Audit, which commenced in 2007, and provides longitudinal data on the clinical performance of Australian hospitals.
-Data is provided in an accessible format to help hospitals identify where improvements are required, lobby for change and celebrate success.
+Data is provided in an accessible format to help hospitals identify where improvements are required, lobby for change and celebrate

-- > Clinical Guidelines for Stroke Management, which provide recommendations for best-practice stroke treatment and care, based on the latest research.
-Technology and processes developed and piloted during a federal government funded research project have enabled the Guidelines to evolve into a 'living' model, where individual recommendations are updated as soon as new relevant evidence becomes available. - InformMe, Stroke Foundation's dedicated website for health professionals working in stroke treatment and care, which in addition to housing the Clinical Guidelines for Stroke Management and National Stroke Audit data, includes over 50 e-Learning professional development modules covering a wide variety of topics. - > The National Webinar Series, which provides web-based education on a range of topics for health professionals working in stroke treatment and care across Australia, including in regional and remote areas.
+- > Clinical Guidelines for Stroke Management, which provide recommendations for bestpractice stroke treatment and care, based on the latest research.
+Technology and processes developed and piloted during a federal government funded research project have enabled the Guidelines to evolve into a 'living' model, where individual recommendations are updated as soon as new relevant evidence becomes available. - InformMe, Stroke Foundation's dedicated website for health professionals working in stroke treatment and care, which in addition to housing the Clinical Guidelines for Stroke Management and National Stroke Audit data, includes over 50 e-Learning professional development modules covering a wide variety of topics. - The National Webinar Series, which provides web-based education on a range of topics for health professionals working in stroke treatment and care across Australia, including in regional and remote areas.
 Over 90 percent of clinicians who participated in the webinars reported feeling more confident in identifying their current practice gaps after the sessions.